vtex-apps/search/docs/Banner.md

 ## Configuration

-1. Import the DidYouMean's app to your theme's dependencies in the `manifest.json`, for example:
+1. Import the Banners's app to your theme's dependencies in the `manifest.json`, for example:

 ```json
   dependencies: {